learn-co-curriculum/ruby-arguments-readme/README.md

 You can also invoke it with `count_from_to(100,1000)` to count from `100` to `1000`, now supplying values for both arguments.

 That's the power of abstraction when combining methods with arguments.
-You can build a machine, a method, that changes it's behavior when it is invoked, even containing defaults for certain values.
+You can build a machine, a method, that changes its behavior when it is invoked, even containing defaults for certain values.

 Default arguments are easy to add, you simply assign them a default value with `=` ("equals") in the argument list to inherit if the argument is not supplied upon evocation.
 There's no limit to the amount of arguments that you can make default.